mgreensmith/nightvale-numbers-station/README.md

 Helpful tools:

 `afplay` to play an audio file from the command line.
+(OSX)

-`afinfo` to inspect an audio file and determinte bitrate, sample rate, channels, etc.
+`afinfo` to inspect an audio file and determinte bitrate, sample rate, channels, etc. (OSX)

 #### Chime sound